CyrylG/CV/README.md

 ## 🎓Education

 #### Makers Academy (March 2023 - July 2023)
-- Engaged in an intensive and highly selective 16-week full-time software development course at Makers Academy, renowned for its rigorous curriculum and emphasis on Emotional Intelligence (EQ) development.
+- Graduate of the intensive and highly selective 16-week full-time software development course at Makers Academy, renowned for its rigorous curriculum and emphasis on Emotional Intelligence (EQ) development.
 - Developed full-stack applications using a comprehensive array of technologies and frameworks, including JavaScript, Express, React, Node, MongoDB, Jest, Cypress, Ruby, Sinatra, PostgreSQL, and RSpec and demonstrated proficiency in OOP, TDD and version control.
 - Collaborated effectively in team environments to deliver projects utilising agile methodologies that involved stand-ups, planning sessions, sprints, pair-programming and retrospectives to enhance teamwork and clear communication.

 #### City, University of London (September 2018 - July 2022)
 - BEng (Hons) Civil Engineering - 2.1
-- First introduced to coding via Matlab
+- Experience coding via Matlab module
-- Learned to use various software in short space of time
 - Became finance officer of rock climbing society

 #### Other qualifications and achievements